jdodonoghue/TradeStation_Export/README.md

 # TradeStation_Export
 Export data from TradeStation

-Easy Language code created as an indicator to export data to csv file.
+Easy Language code created as an TradingApp to export multiple symbols to csv files.